Critters #1-50 edited by Kim Thompson.

 I was wrong!
 Down to 10K.

 By this point, Usagi had gotten his own bunny warrior comic, so one of the most reliable cartoonists was gone.
 Instead it’s totes hilair things like this comic by Jim Engel.
-(To explain the joke: The pig has very, very bad memory.)
+(To explain the joke: The pig has very, very bad recall.)

 Gnuff is so political!
 Anyway: